tmehta12/LIFE748-Git-workshop/07_Create_GitHub_repo.md

 NOTE: The `git remote add` command takes two arguments:

-    A remote name, for example, origin
+> A remote name, for example, origin
-    A remote URL, for example, https://github.com/OWNER/REPOSITORY.git
+> A remote URL, for example, https://github.com/OWNER/REPOSITORY.git

-Link the local repository to the new remote repository (we will use the default name `origin`)
+Link the local repository to the new remote repository (we will use the default name `origin`), by running:

 ~~~bash
 git remote add origin git@github.com:tmehta12/random-reads.git